Cheap and simple copper plating of lead bullets

 A. Rich Thompson

-I use a simple setup as Richard Plater, above.
+I use a simple setup as Richard P, above.
 I use Root Stop copper sulfate and distilled water.
 Same saturated solution with root stop and leave some of the undissolved crystal at the bottom to insure a saturated solution.

 I take about 1/4 oz from my auto battery to get a pH of about 2, acidic enough to make the solution a good conductor.
 Just be very careful as the sulfuric acid will do damage and burn you.